nth-chile/gagesalzano2/src/_projects/Keeper.md

   />
 </div>

-<p class="bg">Some of the early concepts that resonated were similar in their boldness and strong typography.</p>
+<p class="bg-dark">Some of the early concepts that resonated were similar in their boldness and strong typography.</p>

 {{slide['end']}}